spotDL/spotify-downloader/README.md

 ## Instructions for Downloading Songs

-- For all available options, run `sudo python spotdl.py --help` (or for windows run `python.exe spotdl.py --help`).
+- For all available options, run `python spotdl.py --help` (or for windows run `python.exe spotdl.py --help`).

 #### Downloading by Name